eagleEggs/arc/README.md

 Down the pipeline there are plans to make the pi boot directly into the arc, as well as a simple setup script that brings in all dependencies.

+### Contributions

+Feel free to add to this and create a pull request with your features, fixes, or other modifications.

 ### Video Examples